FalkorDB/docs/design/bulk_spec.md

 linkTitle: "GRAPH.BULK endpoint"
 weight: 12
 description: >
-    The RedisGraph bulk loader uses the GRAPH.BULK endpoint to build a new graph from 1 or more Redis queries.
+    The FalkorDB bulk loader uses the GRAPH.BULK endpoint to build a new graph from 1 or more Redis queries.
     The bulk of these queries is binary data that is unpacked to create nodes, edges, and their properties.
     This endpoint could be used to write bespoke import tools for other data formats using the implementation details provided here.
 ---